OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 As before when we created a component plugin, we'll use ``plugin_quickstart`` to generate the directory structure for our distribution, but this time we use the **-g** option to specify the plugin group as ``openmdao.variable``.
-Also, this time around we'll specify the name *coord* for our distribution using the **--dist** option.
+Also, this time around we'll specify a class name of *Coordinates* using the **-c** option.

 ::

-    plugin_quickstart Coordinates -d myplugins -g openmdao.variable --dist=coord
+    plugin_quickstart coord -c Coordinates -g openmdao.variable

 Since we said our distribution name is going to be *coord*, that means that